 Financial projections are forward-looking information and you do not need to act like an accountant while doing so.
 You do not have to sweat on the tedious calculation of depreciation of every small item in your assets!
 Just be reasonable and realistic with such calculations.

 At the same time, do not ignore the fact that you do need to include some critical expenses and create liabilities in your financial projections such as payroll taxes, income taxes or sales taxes.
-Pay close attention to these amounts.
+Pay close attention to these amounts since it can affect the cash flows significantly.
 If you need the help of a professional accountant who specialized in the preparation of financial projections or is actively involved with business plan writing, go for it.

 Update your Financial Projections